 A special focus of this research was on programs that served immigrants, refugees, or clients whose first language was not English.
 The education, training, employment, and wrap-around support service needs of these clients are often quite different from each other and from other low-income clients.
 Many of the programs reviewed in this research provide a range of important services to these clients in the early stages of moving toward self-sufficiency.
-Profiles of some of these programs are highlighted in this appendix.
+Profiles of some of these programs can be found in the companion document to this report, "Program Profiles."
+Select programs are highlighted in this appendix.